Sliding Window Algorithm Code Template

 }

-// Determine if the left window needs to shrink
+// check if the left side of the window needs to shrink

-// Here, determine if a valid substring has been found
+// check here if a valid substring is found

 if valid == len(need) {